 Sparky #62 **medical hold**

 This 11 year old soul joined MNBR on September 29th heartworm positive and with horrible teeth.
 MNBR immediately got him started on the American Heartworm Society's treatment protocol.
 On December 5th he received the first of three injections needed to kill the heartworms attacking his system on January 9th Sparky received his second injection, and on January 10th he received his third and final injection!
-He will need to be retested after 30 days to determine whether further treatment is needed.
-If the tests come back negative, he will then receive a much-needed dental.
-To fully complete the protocol, he will need to be tested again in October of 2019 to ensure no traces of the heartworms remain.
+Sparky’s retest after 30 days came back negative so he was cleared for a much-needed dental which was completed on March 18th.

 Sparky will need to be on heartworm prevention year-round for the rest of his life, which we hope will be several more years.